Sport For Good receives Sport England funding

 Andrew brings his extensive knowledge across a range of sectors in strengthening partnership development, growing income, and marketing and communications and we are excited about what this partnership means for the development of our Sport For Good initiative.
 Rosalind Bluestone (CEO and Founder of Goods For Good) said of the partnership, "Having a CEO work with us as our Sport For Good Programme Manager is a huge asset.
 His many years experience working with deprived youth aligns with our vision and purpose perfectly."

-With support from Herts Sport Partnership we have secured funding from the Department for Education's Tackling Inequalities Fund (TIF).
+With support from Herts Sport Partnership we have secured funding from Sport England's Tackling Inequalities Fund (TIF).

 Andrew (pictured second right) at recent Herts Sport Partnership, Fit, Fed and Read Camp